freeCodeCamp/CurriculumExpansion/frontend-cert/html-projects/travel-agency-page/user-stories.md

 1. You should have an `h2` element with the text `Top Itineraries`.

-1. You should have three `figure` elements, each containing an anchor element and a `figcaption` element.
-The three anchor elements should have an `img` element as their content.
+1. You should have at least three `figure` elements, each containing an anchor element and a `figcaption` element.
 <!--TODO: change src when images are on the cdn -->
-1. For each `figure` element, use the following image `src` and `figcaption` values respectively: `colosseo.jpg` with `Rome and Center Italy`, `lavaredo.jpg` with `National Parks`, `favignana.jpg` with `South Italy and Islands`.
-Also, add an appropriate `alt` attribute to each image.
+1. The three anchor elements should have an `img` element with an appropriate `alt` attribute and a `src` attribute set to a valid image as their content.
+You can use `colosseo-url`, `lavaredo-url`, and `favignana-url` if you would like.

 1. All your five anchor elements should have an `href` attribute with the value of `https://www.freecodecamp.org/learn` and a `target` attribute with the value of `_blank`.